Listen

 It left out people of color.

-It was a document about securing the rights and freedoms of white landowners who were standing against a generational white aristocracy.
+It was a document about securing the rights and freedoms of white landowners who were standing against a generational white aristocracy who would take land in payment of taxes.

 We, the people, took a while to be noticed.